AdobeDocs/commerce-learn.en/help/videos/merchant/b2b/company-credit.md

 {{b2b-feature}}

 For companies that have _[!UICONTROL Payment on Account]_ enabled and have company credit available, they can make purchases on their account up to the credit limit that is granted.
-When enabled, customers can check the status of their company credit from their account dashboard.
+With this feature, customers can check the status of their company credit from their account dashboard.

 You can set the following credit-related parameters for each company profile: